kvgc153/WebResearcherJS/README.md

 WebResearcherJS is a Firefox web extension which allows users to annotate webpages on the internet.

+Try out the extension by downloading from the Firefox add-on page: https://addons.mozilla.org/en-US/firefox/addon/webresearcherjs/

 ### Features
 Enable the extension on any webpage by clicking on the button in the extension popup